Campervanning in Switzerland: Your Ultimate Guide

 The first Swiss town we stopped at in Switzerland, arriving from Austria, was the high-altitude border town of Samnaun.

-If you are an avid shopper and love high-end brands then Samnaun is for you.
-There are over 40 shops in this high Alpine town, and they are all duty-free.
+If you are an avid shopper and love high-end brands, Samnaun is for you.
+This high Alpine town has over 40 shops, all duty-free.
 Samnaun is the only duty-free zone in Switzerland and has been since 1892.

 If you are a fan of cheese, take a visit to the local Samnaun dairy with fresh products made on-site from the milk of the valley’s cows.